hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01g-JSIntro.md

 7. Correct usage of the script tag

-  We use the script HTML tag for inserting/embedding JavaScript code in an HTML document.
+  We use the `script` HTML tag for inserting/embedding JavaScript code in an HTML document.
 Below, we describe different uses of this tag.
-Please check the ones that are incorrect.
+Please check the ones that are <span style="color: brown;">incorrect</span>.
 (3 answers are incorrect!)

   a. `<script src="myScript.js">`<br/>
   b. `<script src="myScript.js"/>`<br/>